 The goal of the Archaeological Heritage Resource Management Program is to manage the archaeological resources found on TRCA lands with respect to legislative requirements and approved technical practices.

-Archaeological sites on Toronto and Region Conservation (TRCA) lands span 11,000 years of human habitation of southern Ontario.
+Archaeological sites on Toronto and Region Conservation Authority (TRCA) lands span 11,000 years of human habitation of southern Ontario.
 To date, approximately 1,200 acres of TRCA property have been examined for archaeological sites and more than 100 sites have been located.
 Archaeological surveys are triggered by internal partners and projects, such as habitat enhancement projects carried out by TRCA’s Restoration Services Habitat Protection and Restoration, as well as external partners such as municipalities or utilities companies as a component of the Environmental Assessment process.

 The goal of the Archaeological Heritage Resource Management Program is to manage the archaeological resources found on TRCA lands with respect to legislative requirements and approved technical practices, with guidance and input from culturally descendant communities whenever possible.
 Archaeological resources on TRCA lands will be managed as a community resource.
 Ongoing programs will identify new resources and make appropriate recommendations regarding the management of the resource.

 Recent Examples of Field and Research Projects

 The Lost Brant Site, Humber River watershed, Richmond Hill

 The Lost Brant site, situated by Wilcox Lake, has been subject to over 20 years of archaeological investigation and new findings each year never fail to impress.
 Archaeologists have located over 60 sites around the lake area.
 These sites represent several periods of occupation and were inhabited by peoples from PaleoIndian, Archaic, and Woodland periods.
 This area was an inviting location for prehistoric peoples.
 As the evidence suggests, Lake Wilcox has been a well utilized location spanning over 10,000 years of history.